-If you are a sweet potato casserole fan, then you will LOVE this Butternut Squash Casserole--a delicious twist on a classic that no holiday spread is complete without.
+If you are a sweet potato casserole fan, then you will LOVE this Thanksgiving inspired sweet Butternut Squash Casserole–a delicious twist on a classic that no holiday spread is complete without.

 I don't say no to any of these sorts of side dishes, ever.
 Marshmallow topped or buttery pecan crumbles spread all over, all are perfection to me.

-- All you have to do is roast the butternut squash in half.
+- It’s so simple to make!
+All you have to do is roast the butternut squash in half.
 This makes for simple prep: no boiling, no peeling, just bake and scoop.

-- It is not too sweet, but just the right amount.
-Some sweet potato casseroles are a little too much for me.
+- It’s sweet, but not too sweet.
 The balance of the butter and the brown sugar in the layers, is spot on and a great balance to the savory dishes on the holiday spread.

-- It can most certainly double as a dessert!
+- You could easily shift it into a dessert!
+It can most certainly double as a dessert!
 Scoop a big spoonful of vanilla ice cream on top and DIVE IN.

-- If you have never cut a butternut squash before, don't be afraid.
-With a little effort, it's fairly simple.
+- butternut squash: Roasting a whole butternut squash is easier than you would think!
+But to save time, you could use precut squash and just roast it that way.
+If you have never cut a butternut squash before, don’t be afraid.
+With a little effort, it’s fairly simple.
 I microwave it for about 2 minutes to help soften it slightly.
-Then cut it down the middle and scoop out the seeds.
+Then cut it down the middle with a sharp knife and scoop out the seeds.
 Here is a great resource.

-- A 1:1 gluten free flour should work well if you need to make this recipe gluten free.
+- flour: all purpose flour is best.
+A 1:1 gluten free flour should work well if you need to make this recipe gluten free.

 The part that makes this recipe a bit time consuming is the roasting of the butternut squash.
 The good thing though is that you can roast it in advance to save time the day that you make your Butternut Squash Casserole.

-Cut your squash in half, place it face down on a parchment lined baking pan.
-Bake for about 45 minutes or until the flesh is softened. (steps 1-3)
+- Cut your whole squash in half, place it face down on a parchment lined baking pan.
+Bake for about 45 minutes or until the flesh is softened.

-Scoop all of the butternut squash out the skin.
-Mash it well. (step 4)
+- Scoop all of the butternut squash out the skin.
+Mash it well in a medium bowl.

-Add in the other ingredients for the butternut squash layer and stir well to combine.
+- Add in the other ingredients for the butternut squash layer and stir well to combine.
 For an extra smooth and creamy texture, you can use a mixer to beat the mixture instead.
-If texture is hard for you, this may be something you want to do. (steps 5 and 6)
+If texture is hard for you, this may be something you want to do.

-In a separate bowl, add all of the topping ingredients and stir well to combine. (step 7)
+- In a separate small bowl, add all of the topping ingredients and stir well to combine.

 - You can eat this butternut squash casserole warm or cold.
 I have had it both ways several times and still can't figure out which I like better.